psidex/NetflixActivityDownloader/README.md

 # NetflixStats

-A small script to extract and dispay information about your Netflix watch history
+A small script to extract and display information about your Netflix watch history

 ## WARNING